-- Nutritional quality and portion sizes of foods and beverages sold and served on campus, including both government-supported food programs and foods and beverages sold individually - Qualifications of school food service staff - Discouraging the sharing of foods and beverages - Healthy choices in fundraising activities, rewards, celebrations, and school-sponsored events - Nutrition and physical activity promotion and food marketing, appropriate to grade level, using a sequential, comprehensive, and standards-based program - Integrating physical activity into the classroom setting - Communicating with parents about the importance of healthy diets and daily physical activity for their children, encouraging good practices in these areas, and supplying resources to educate them on ways to achieve these goals outside school - Appropriate food marketing in school consistent with Central City Value's standards - Staff wellness - Physical activity opportunities and physical education, including daily physical activity and physical activity opportunities before and after school
+- Nutritional quality and portion sizes of foods and beverages sold and served on campus, including both government-supported food programs and foods and beverages sold individually - Qualifications of school food service staff - Discouraging the sharing of foods and beverages - Healthy choices in fundraising activities, rewards, celebrations, and school-sponsored events - Nutrition and physical activity promotion and food marketing, appropriate to grade level, using a sequential, comprehensive, and standards-based program - Integrating physical activity into the classroom setting

+- Communicating with parents about the importance of healthy diets and daily physical activity for their children, encouraging good practices in these areas, and supplying resources to educate them on ways to achieve these goals outside school - Appropriate food marketing in school consistent with University Prep Value's standards - Staff wellness - Physical activity opportunities and physical education, including daily physical activity and physical activity opportunities before and after school

-For each of the schools it operates, Value Schools establishes a baseline assessment of the school's nutrition and physical activity status and regularly monitors and reviews policies to ensure that its charter schools achieve the standards set by the Wellness Policy.
+From each of the schools it operates, Value Schools obtains a baseline assessment of the school's nutrition and physical activity status.
+A CMO-level nutrition coordinator regularly monitors and reviews policies and compliance to ensure that its charter schools achieve the standards set by the Wellness Policy.